rbuerki/death-metal-disco/_notes.md

 ### Prio 2

 - [ ] When I set a record to inactive, the artist / label / genre etc. are not touched, set to inactive.
-- [ ] How will I handle split recods?
-Multiple labels for a record?
-I could list them twice (with credit worth of 0.5)

 ### Meta Things